Naturaleza Ahora!/Nature Now!

-Antonio Ramos De Jesús was born and grew up in the dearest of indigenous Purépecha culture of the village of Cuanajo, near Lake Pátzcuaro, Michoacán, Mexico.
+Antonio Ramos De Jesús was born and raised in the dearest of indigenous Purépecha culture of the village of Cuanajo, near Lake Pátzcuaro, Michoacán, Mexico.
 From a family of traditional artisans, carving in wood was the central craft.
 Brightly colored paintings of images—including Calla lilies, suns and fruits—applied to furniture, tables, figurines, etc., reflected the characteristics of his community and of the typical art in his State of Michoacán.

-He graduated as an elementary teacher in the State of Michoacán, and taught in his home State.
-He subsequently earned a Bachelor's degree in Education, a Masters in Educational Leadership from Portland State University, and an Administration License from Willamette University in Oregon.
+He graduated as an elementary teacher in the State of Michoacán, and taught in his home state.
+He subsequently earned a Bachelor's degree in Education, a Master’s degree in Educational Leadership from Portland State University, and an Administration License from Willamette University in Oregon.
 His work experience includes, but is not limited to: Family Involvement Specialist (FIS), Bilingual Third Grade Teacher, and Teacher on Special Assignment (TOSA) to the Woodburn School District.
 He also served as a Program Co-Coordinator, Migrant Summer School Principal and Elementary Assistant Principal for the Salem-Keizer school district in Salem, Oregon.

 Antonio Ramos De Jesús is currently the Director of the Migrant Education Service Center (OMESC) at the Willamette Education Service District in Salem, Oregon.